 On the day of the auction, you will need 10% of the purchase price (subject to a minimum of £5,000), any buyers premium, as well as the auctioneers administration charge.
 These figures can be found in our auction catalogue.

-The remainder of the purchase price and fees will be needed for completion (usually within 28 days after the day of the auction).
+The remainder of the purchase price and fees will be needed for completion (usually within 28 days after the day of the auction, however please check the legal pack as this can vary).

 You can organise this with your financial advisor, bank, or by using short term finance.